ai4biomedicine/surgVAE/README.md

 # surgVAE

-The implementation of surgVAE (surgical Variational Autoencoder).

-A Novel Generative Multi-Task Representation Learning Approach for Predicting Postoperative Complications in Cardiac Surgery Patients.
+This repository contains code for the paper ***A Novel Generative Multi-Task Representation Learning Approach for Predicting Postoperative Complications in Cardiac Surgery Patients***, which is accepted by *Journal of the American Medical Informatics Association*.

-The repo contains training and testing codes for surgVAE and baseline models.
+The repo contains the implementation of surgVAE (surgical Variational Autoencoder) and baseline models.

-The arxiv preprint of the paper can be accessed via [Link](https://www.arxiv.org/pdf/2412.01950).
+The paper can be accessed via [Link](https://doi.org/10.1093/jamia/ocae316).

 # Overview of the framework